Ann Curtis: Early education and swimming

+1948 Olympics

-Curtis competed at the 1948 Summer Olympics in London, England, winning a medal in every freestyle swimming race in which women were allowed to enter at the time.
+Considered that year's most successful woman swimmer, Curtis competed at the 1948 Summer Olympics in London, England, winning a medal in every freestyle swimming race in which women were allowed to enter at the time.
 She won her first gold medal in the women's 400-meter freestyle, setting an Olympic record on the way to winning by a margin of nearly four seconds.
 In her next race, she received the silver medal for her second-place finish in the women's 100-meter freestyle, a disappointing finish for her.
 She would later say she felt like she "had let down the world."

-However, her favorite moment of the Games came during the third event, when she won her second gold medal as a member of the women's 4×100-meter freestyle relay team.
+Her favorite moment of the Games came during the third event, when she won her second gold medal as a member of the women's 4×100-meter freestyle relay team.
 The United States was not favored to win, in part because she had placed second in the 100-meter individual event.
 When she took the water for the anchor leg in the relay, the United States team was in third place; she passed Johanna "Hannie" Termeulen of Holland and then Fritze Carstensen of Denmark to win the gold medal for the US by four-tenths of a second, setting another Olympic record in the process.
-When she returned to San Francisco, she was honored in a parade along Market Street.
+When she returned to San Francisco, she was honored in a parade along Montgomery and Market Street.

-During her career she set five world and 56 U.S. records.
+During her career she set five world and 56 U.S. records, and earned 30 National Championship titles.
 By the time she swam at the 1948 London Games, Curtis was engaged to be married to Gordon Cuneo, a former basketball player for Cal; they were married in 1949, and she chose not to train for the 1952 Games, also in part because she had accepted a car from the City of San Francisco upon her return from London, which made her a professional swimmer.

+The couple would have five children.

+Post Olympic careers

+Curtis swam professionally from 1948-1951 after retiring from competition.
+She began touring with the Nick Kahler Famous Sports and Boat Show where she demonstrated competitive strokes and raced with 1936 backstroke Olympic gold medalist Adolph Kiefer, who worked organizing talent for the show.
+She would please the crowd swimming with a seal, who always outswam her and Kiefer.
+She then toured with Sheehan's Aqua Follies, featuring music, and elaborate costumes, and would later make a commercial for Woodbury Soap.
+She ceased working after 1951, with the birth of her first child.